RabbitSnore/deception_ei/reports/main_report.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-Thus, I retained the third model, which included both trait empathy and emotional intelligence.
+Thus, we retained the third model, which included both trait empathy and emotional intelligence.
 The main output of this model is provided below:

 ```r